peteut/multimethods/README.rst

-multimethodic - Multimethods for Python
+multimethods.py - Multimethods for Python
 ======================================

 This module adds multimethod support to the Python programming language.
 In